BenSouchet/star-quiz/README.md

 ***Test your knowledge on the characters of the Star Wars franchise.***

 ## Description

-Quiz on the characters of Star Wars using this API to retrieve info, the project has been done for fun, I wanted to test the creation of a quiz since it' a very popular kind of game we find on the internet.
+Quiz on the characters of Star Wars using [this API](https://github.com/akabab/starwars-api) to retrieve info, the project has been done for fun, I wanted to test the creation of a quiz since it' a very popular kind of game we find on internet.

-The project (website, quiz Javascript code) was coded were developed in a few hours, so there may be bugs.
+The project (website, quiz JavaScript code) was developed in few hours, so there may be bugs.

+## Source Code

+You can fin the source code of the whole project in [the `gh-pages` branch](https://github.com/BenSouchet/star-quiz/tree/gh-pages).
+The project use Github Pages (Jekyll) to created a website.
+The JS code is [located here](https://github.com/BenSouchet/star-quiz/blob/gh-pages/assets/js/main.js), if you are interested to build your own quiz game please see the disclaimer section below.

 ## Disclaimer

 Small project done fon fun, users can cheat with breakpoints in the JS file.
 The code do the strict minimum, without trying to be optimized or protected against cheating.

 If you want to create a `TRUE` quiz in JS you need to do some tasks: